-Opportunities for transfer for our existing tenants are very infrequent as so few properties become available for letting each year and the majority of these are offered first to the Local Authority to help house those in most housing need.
+Opportunities for transfer for existing Co-op Homes' tenants are very infrequent as so few properties become available for letting each year and the majority of these are offered first to the Local Authority to help house those in most housing need.
 You can see how few properties we own and where they are in the table at the bottom of this page.

 If you're already our tenant and want to transfer to a smaller property within Co-op Homes' stock you may be eligible for a cash incentive under our downsizing scheme.
 Please contact us more information.